-As we are part of a Primary Care Network, we have a clinical pharmacist (Yasmin Hoque) and pharmacy technician (Andy Whittingham) working with us on alternate Thursdays.
+As we are part of a Primary Care Network, we have two clinical pharmacists (Yasmin Hoque and Victoria Cunningham) and a pharmacy technician (Andy Whittingham) working with us on alternate Thursdays.
 Their role within general practice is patient facing to provide clinical medicine leadership both in running pharmacist practice clinics and supporting general practice staff.
 They aim to:

 - Undertake structured medication reviews for patients facing long term conditions to support patients with their medications to ensure they get the best use of their medicines